anukzak22/new-package/README.md

 To install the bassmodel package, you can use pip:

 ```
-pip install bassmodel
+pip install markbassmodel
 ```
 ## Usage

-To use the bassmodel package, first import it:
+To use the markbassmodel package, first import it:
 ```
-import bassmodel
+import markbassmodel
 ```

 calculate the parameters